Parent Company

 The two most common types of parent companies are conglomerates and limited liability corporations.
 They aim to actively manage their own ventures and take care of the overall operations within their subsidiaries.

 Parent companies and their subsidiaries can be horizontally integrated.
 Walt Disney and Pixar animation studies or Facebook and Instagram are a few examples.
-This means they control their subsidiaries along its products or supply chain.
+This means they control their subsidiaries along their products or supply chain.

-They can also be vertically integrated like Apple.
+They can also be vertically integrated, like Apple.
 This means taking direct ownership of various stages of its own production process.
 For example, Apple controlled its products' manufacturing and distribution rather than relying on external suppliers.

 They can either have hands-on or hands-off control over the subsidiary due to its voting rights in shareholder meetings.